 The sooner you start saving for retirement or financial freedom, the lower the amount you have to put away, and the harder your money works for you – earning returns on your savings and compounding that growth to your benefit.

-It is not a good idea to put off saving until later when you are earning more, as there may be many other reasons that could make it more difficult to save when you are older, such as the costs of providing for a family or supporting ageing parents.
+It is not a good idea to put off saving for retirement until later when you are earning more.
+You will lose out on the compounding interest and there may be many other reasons that could make it more difficult to save when you are older, such as the costs of providing for a family or supporting ageing parents.

 If you save for retirement in a registered retirement fund, you can enjoy tax savings, which means you can save more than if you save without this tax incentive.